cesbo/help/content/1.astra/2.admin-guide/9.api/other.md

 - `id` - stream identifier
 - `url` - image address, as well could be used data-format, for example: `data:image/png;base64,...`

 This method used in the script to set screenshots for stream tiles.
+Read more in [Channel Screenshots on Dashboard](/astra/admin-guide/administration/mosaic)